The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

-Historical figures such as Abraham Lincoln, Columbus, President Truman, King Solomon, and many others were in his dreams.
-These spirits guided him and gave him advice on how not to fuck up his life any longer so that he could take care of his wife and ailing daughter.
+Figures such as Abraham Lincoln, Columbus, President Truman, King Solomon, and many others made it in Ponder’s “dream.”
+These spirits guided him, and counsel him on how he could take care of his wife and ailing daughter.

 Sure enough, David Ponder listened and shared with us these seven critical decisions for personal success.